bjoli/RrbList/src/RrbTree/README.md

 I had wanted to write RRB trees for scheme ever since I had a beer with Phil Bagwell, but despite trying twice I never really made it work.
 With c# I was much closer to c-rrb, which is a nice high quality implementation in c so I decided to give it a try.

 So what is done by the ai?
 First of all: all of RrbEnumerator*.cs.
 Then most of the basic tests.
 The split function in RrbAlgorithms and RrbList has substantial parts written by AI.
-PromoteTail in RrbAlgorithm and Normalize in RrbList.cs are also actually completely AI.
+PromoteTail in RrbAlgorithm and Normalize in RrbList.cs are also actually completely AI (and currently untested!).
 All of the code that just utilizes already existing code to implement IImmutableList is also ai.
 The code I wrote myself there is new functionality stuff, that should probably just be copied verbatim into RrbList.cs

 Other than that, I think AI mostly sent me down wrong paths while trying to fix bugs.
 It especially wasted my time when debugging tail pushing.
 All in all, it was a net positive though.

 # Why not N=32 finger trees?

 Because I value my sanity.
 I am not a programmer, and lets just call my theoretical rigor "throwing things at the compiler and hope my tests work".
 I spent more time debugging tail push issues than I will ever admit (concat was nothing in comparison, which is odd because it should be much more complex).
-A prefix has so many more issues.
+A prefix has so many more issues than a tail.

+# Potential speedups

+I do think there are some potential speedups that I see as someone who has never written anything serious in C# before.
+A lot of the casting is done in places where it would make sense to do it using Unsafe.As.

+RemoveAt() and Insert() should probably both rely on some kind of zipping instead of slice/split/merge.
+I have a removeat implementation that adds considerable complexity, but does not really preform that much better - which it really should.
+Did I say I don't really know C#?